lindenb/jvarkit/docs/VcfGnomadSV.md

     --discordant_svtype
       If not empty, set this FILTER if SVTYPE are discordants
       Default: <empty string>
+    --filter
+      set this FILTER is the allele frequency found in the population is not min-af<=x<=max-af.
+Discard variant if it is blank.
+      Default: BAD_AF
     --force-svtype
       When comparing two SV variants, their INFO/SVTYPE should be the same.
       Default is to just use coordinates to compare non-BND variants.
+      Default: false
+    --generate-vcf-md5
+      Generate MD5 checksum for VCF output.
       Default: false
   * -g, --gnomad
       Gnomad-SV VCF file. see